arichornlover/uYouEnhanced/README.md

-## Lightweight Alternative - YTLite / YTLitePlus
+## Lightweight Alternative - YouMod / YTModPlus

 <details>
     <summary>Read more</summary><br>

-# Switch from uYouEnhanced to either YTLite or YTLitePlus (optional)
+# Switch from uYouEnhanced to either YTMod or YTModPlus (optional)

 Hello, this is here to showcase this tweak.
 I have been seeing the posts about the YTLitePlus tweak on Reddit for quite some time now and decided to add it here.
-Before you download or check out the tweak, you should take a look at the pros and cons below to learn more about YTLitePlus.
+Before you download or check out the tweak, you should take a look at the pros and cons below to learn more about YTModPlus.

 https://github.com/YTLitePlus/YTLitePlus/releases

-**YTLitePlus - Pros**
+**YTModPlus - Pros**

-- YTLitePlus is stable and more customizable than uYouPlus/uYouEnhanced. (same goes for the regular YTLite, it's stable based on my testing of using it)
+- YTModPlus is stable and more customizable than uYouPlus/uYouEnhanced. (same goes for the regular YouMod, it's stable based on my testing of using it)

-- YTLitePlus provides more features in YTLite & YTLitePlus Sections in Settings that uYouPlus/uYouEnhanced may not have.
+- YTModPlus provides more features in YouMod & YTModPlus Sections in Settings that uYouPlus/uYouEnhanced may not have.

-- YTLitePlus includes a lightweight and simplified version of the App Version Spoofer, making it easier to use.
+- YTModPlus includes a lightweight version of the App Version Spoofer, making it easier to use.

-- YTLitePlus does not cause your device to overheat, unlike uYouPlus/uYouEnhanced.
+- YTModPlus does not cause your device to overheat, unlike uYouPlus/uYouEnhanced.

-- YTLitePlus provides faster video & audio downloading than uYouPlus/uYouEnhanced.
+- YTModPlus provides faster video & audio downloading than uYouPlus/uYouEnhanced.

-**YTLitePlus - Cons**
+**YTModPlus - Cons**

-- Video quality on WiFi option is not available in YTLitePlus.
+- Video quality on WiFi option is not available in YTModPlus. (unconfirmed as of 2026)

-- Reordering the pivot bar tabs such as `Home`, `Shorts`, `Explore`, `Trending`, `Create`, `Subscriptions` & `You` is not available in YTLitePlus.
+- Reordering the pivot bar tabs such as `Home`, `Shorts`, `Explore`, `Trending`, `Create`, `Subscriptions` & `You` is not available in YTModPlus. (unconfirmed as of 2026)
 </details>

 ## About the future of the uYouEnhanced Project (Updated, June 13, 2025)